mercerweissx/mercerweissx.github.io/about.md

 layout: page
 ---
 ## The Author
 My name is Xavier Mercerweiss.
 I'm an applied mathematics student at Arapahoe Community College in Littleton, Colorado.
+I intend to earn a bachelor's of science in mathematics before pursuing graduate studies.

+***

 ## The Content
-This website hosts my personal essays and research projects.
+This blog hosts my personal essays and research projects.